livepeer/go-livepeer/doc/gpu.md

 * **CUDA Availability** If running the Livepeer binary, the CUDA shared libraries are expected to be installed in `/usr/local/cuda`.
 If the CUDA location differs on your machine, run the node with `LD_LIBRARY_PATH=</path/to/cuda>` environment variable.

 So far, Livepeer has been tested to work with the following driver versions:

 CUDA | Nvidia
 --|--
 10.0.130 |
 10.1 | 418.39 , 430.50
-10.2.89 | 440.33.01
+10.2 | 440.33.01, 440.118.02
-11.0 | 450.36.06
+11.1,11.2 | 460.39

+Nvidia's 450.xx drivers can occassionally lead to stuck transcoding sessions.
+Refer to this [forum post](https://forum.livepeer.org/t/working-around-occasional-transcoding-issues-with-nvidia-driver-450/1219) on how to switch to a different driver version.

-* **Driver Limits** "Retail GPU cards may impose a software limit on the number of concurrent transcode sessions allowed on the system in official drivers.
+* **Driver Limits** Retail GPU cards may impose a software limit on the number of concurrent transcode sessions allowed on the system in official drivers.

 * **Linux Only** We've only tested this on Linux.
 We haven't tried other platforms; if it works elsewhere, especially on Windows or OSX, let us know!